Florida Articles Of Incorporation

-(a) A corporate name for the corporation that satisfies the requirements of s.
-607.0401;
+(a) a corporate name for the corporation that satisfies the requirements of ;

-(f) The name and address of each incorporator.
+(d) the name and business mailing address of each incorporator.

 (2) The articles of incorporation may set forth:

-(a) The names and addresses of the individuals who are to serve as the initial directors;
+(a) the names and complete street addresses of the individuals who are to serve as the initial directors;

-3. Defining, limiting, and regulating the powers of the corporation and its board of directors and shareholders;
+(iii) defining, limiting, and regulating the powers of the corporation, its board of directors, and shareholders;

-4. A par value for authorized shares or classes of shares;
+(iv) a par value for authorized shares or classes of shares; and

-5. The imposition of personal liability on shareholders for the debts of the corporation to a specified extent and upon specified conditions; and
+(v) the imposition of personal liability on shareholders for the debts of the corporation to a specified extent and upon specified conditions;

-(c) Any provision that under this act is required or permitted to be set forth in the bylaws.
+(c) any provision that under this chapter is required or permitted to be set forth in the bylaws; and

-(3) The articles of incorporation need not set forth any of the corporate powers enumerated in this act.
+(3) The articles of incorporation are not required to set forth any of the corporate powers enumerated in this chapter.